Endcap: Promotional shelves and retail fixtures

 In addition to products displayed on the end of an aisle, promoted space on a retail shelf can be referred to as a fixture.
 Companies will oftentimes purchase a smaller amount of shelf space before making the move to an endcap at the end of an aisle.

 Construction

 End caps are often built into the shelving or racks of the retail aisle system.
 Other retailers have an open space at the end of the aisle; an end cap is placed in that space, often on a pallet.
 Several design options are available.

 Some endcaps are refrigerated.
-Most endcaps are made of printed corrugated fiberboard; corrugated FSDU's are readily recyclable.
+Most endcaps are made of printed corrugated fiberboard; corrugated FSDUs are readily recyclable.
 Corrugated plastic is also used.
 Many endcaps and point of purchase displays are assembled by contract packagers.